-Wernicke encephalopathy is caused by thiamine (vitamin B1) deficiency.
-The deficiency may be caused by poor nutrition, problems absorbing vitamins, or both.
+Wernicke encephalopathy is caused by low thiamine (vitamin B1) levels.
+This may be due to a poor diet, problems absorbing vitamins, or both.

-Symptoms may include:
+Symptoms may be:

 - Vision problems

-- Difficulty walking and sitting
+- Problems walking and sitting

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.